OdincovMD/laser-energy-monitor/docs/ophir-pulsar-activex-validation.md

 ## What the vendor API expects

-For the modern COM object, the sample sequence is:
+For comparison, the modern COM object sample sequence is:

 1. `ScanUSB`
 2. `OpenUSBDevice`